andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.rst

   3dFWHMx -mask mask.nii -acf -input allRes.nii

-Then following the steps above for running 3dClustSim on the resulting ACF values.
+Then follow the steps above for running 3dClustSim on the resulting ACF values.

 ------------